-An Introduction to Cork Environmental Forum…
+An Introduction to The Environmental Forum (formerly Cork Environmental Forum)

-CEF sets an example for the delivery of Local Agenda 2030 and the SDGs through log-term implementation of the LA21 process which recognises that all sectors share responsibility for the environment and opportunities must be developed for them to work in cooperation and agreement and that sustainable development can only be achieved by partnership ‘of all stakeholders, sharing ideas, information and resources, consultation and joint action.
+The Environmental Forum sets an example for the delivery of Local Agenda 2030 and the SDGs through log-term implementation of the LA21 process which recognises that all sectors share responsibility for the environment and opportunities must be developed for them to work in cooperation and agreement and that sustainable development can only be achieved by partnership ‘of all stakeholders, sharing ideas, information and resources, consultation and joint action.

 Agenda 2030, also known as the Sustainable Development Goals, was a set of goals decided on at the UN Sustainable Development Summit in 2015.
 It takes all of the goals set by Agenda 21 and re-asserts them as the basis for sustainable development, saying, “We reaffirm all the principles of the Rio Declaration on Environment and Development…” Adding onto those goals from the original Rio document, a total of 17 goals have been agreed on, revolving around the same concepts of Agenda 21; people, planet, prosperity, peace, and partnership.

-Cork Environmental Forum’s vision is for a sustainable world which prioritises environmental quality, protects and restores habitats and biodiversity, where consumption and economics take cognisance of the limitations of our one planet and where there is a fairer and more equitable share of the earth’s resources.
+The Environmental Forum’s vision is for a sustainable world which prioritises environmental quality, protects and restores habitats and biodiversity, where consumption and economics take cognisance of the limitations of our one planet and where there is a fairer and more equitable share of the earth’s resources.

 Raising awareness, providing information and opportunities to engage in activities that support the achievement of Agenda 2030 Sustainable Development Goals (2015) is a key feature of our work and is particularly relevant in the delivery of the Global Action Plan Greener Living Programme.